fpawelczyk/causal-inference-brasdefer-pawelczyk/README.md

 3) DAG: The DAG is an attempt to model the DGP that exists in nature.
 Draw some DAGs, make them simple, make them complex, experiment with cause and correlation.

-4.1) Identification Strategy: Control confounders, include other variables for precision, Colliders, etc...
+4) Relational Identification Strategy: Control confounders, include other variables for precision, Colliders, etc...

-4.2) Effect Identification Strategy: Fixes Effects, Matching, Propensity Scores, ATE, CATE, ITE, Difference in Differences...
+5) Effect Identification Strategy: Fixes Effects, Matching, Propensity Scores, ATE, CATE, ITE, Difference in Differences...
 You should be explicit with what is being used/ observed.

-5) Evaluation: Sensitivity Analysis, qualitative evaluation, parametric vs non-parametric models.
+6) Evaluation: Sensitivity Analysis, qualitative evaluation, parametric vs non-parametric models.